furryboffin/obagg/README.md

 # Obagg (Orderbook Aggregator)

+## Summary

+Obagg is an Orderbook Aggregator gRPC server.
+This initial version aggregates orderbook websockets streams from binance and bitstamp, but can be easily extended to include other exchanges.
+Obagg handles errors in the websockets consumers thus maintaining an open stream at all times.

 ## Components

 The application is separated in distinct components, each provided by a dedicated executable file.
-Nothing is provided to start all the components.
 Components are to be started independently as required.

 - `obagg grpc`: Start the Ordrebook Aggregator gRPC Stream Server.
-- `obagg client`: Start a gRPC Client that connects to the gRPC Stream.
+- `obagg client`: Start a simple gRPC Client that connects to the gRPC Stream.
 - `obagg version`: Get the version of obagg.